State of CT EV Purchase Incentives

 Update: Public Act 22-25 includes provisions that significantly expand CHEAPR.
 We have a rough idea of timing based on information provided in the most recent CHEAPR board meeting.

-• Revised income-limited (LMI) rebate rules, extending eligibility for those with income levels up to 3 times the federal poverty rate – about $83,000 for a family of 4 or $41,000 for an individual.
-It is worth double-checking before applying.
+• Revised income-limited (LMI) rebate rules, extending eligibility for those with income levels up to 3 times the federal poverty rate – about $96,450 for a family of 4 or $46,950 for an individual.
+These levels get revised regularly, so it is worth double-checking before applying.
+Also, it applies to anyone residing in an environmental justice or distressed community.

 • The LMI rebates will have pre-qualification or voucher which would enable a buyer to receive the rebate at the time of purchase.
 This is a big improvement over the current program.
 It is also the most complicated piece to build.
 DEEP is targeting a March 2023 launch.

 • Expands eligibility from residential only to include businesses, municipalities, non-profits, and tribal entities.
-Expected timing – late second quarter 2023.
+Expected timing – tbd 2024.

 • Program budget raised considerably.
 It now gets the entirety of the GreenHouse Gas (GHG) part of the registration fee and a portion of the Regional Greenhouse Gas Initiative (RGGI) auction funds.